ZarehD/AspNetStatic/Readme.md

 > #### The same rules apply when links in static files are updated to refer to other generated static files.

 __IMPORTANT NOTE__: In ASP.NET Core, UrlHelper (and the asp-* tag helpers) generate link URLs based on the routing configuration of your app, so if you're using them, be sure to specify an appropriate value for `alwaysDefaultFile`, as shown below.
+(NOTE: Specify the same value if/when configuring the fallback middleware).
 ```c#
 builder.Services.AddRouting(
   options =>